rice-apps/match/README.md

   - [ ] sticky
 - [ ] center and widen left card (Zawie)
 - [ ] Make cards more readable (Zawie)
-- [ ] match-making functionality
+- [~] match-making functionality
-  - [ ] buttons on top of right cards
+  - [x] buttons on top of right cards
+  - [x] buttons actually create matches stored in state LEFT
-  - [ ] buttons actually create matches stored in state
+  - [ ] buttons actually create matches stored in state RIGHT
-  - [ ] when a match is made, both sides have colored indicators
+  - [x] when a match is made, both sides have colored indicators
+  - [x] when a match is made, it is written to google sheet LEFT
-  - [ ] when a match is made, it is written to either db or google sheet???
+  - [ ] when a match is made, it is written to google sheet RIGHT
+  - [ ] unmatch-ability
 - [ ] time data processing

 ## Icebox: